elclanrs/templee/readme.md

 Templee is a small API to quickly create data-driven HTML content with a syntax similar to jQuery.
 Templee doesn't have any dependencies and it should work in [any modern browser that supports ECMAScript5](http://kangax.github.com/es5-compat-table/).

-Demo featuring usage of Templee with JSON: http://jsbin.com/abehoj/1/edit (ctrl + enter to refresh just in case)

 ## How to:

 Creating templates with Templee is very easy.
 All you need to do is create an array with your data and pass it into `templee`: